kcaisley/frida/docs/tools_spice.md

 Unified/Commond Power Format (https://www.techdesignforums.com/practice/guides/unified-power-format-upf/)

-Spectre AMS connect connects the uniform timestep SPICE/Spectre Simulator with an event based Xcelium simulator.

 Spectre AMS Simulator/Design is not just an interprocess communication between two separate kernels, but instead a pair of tightly coupled enginge which access a shared memory storing the state of the circuit during simulation.

-Two ways to run AMS Design/Simulator:
-1) AVUM for GUI
-2) AXUM for command line

-In the Virtuoso USe model, config views are used to select the cellview for each cell.

 ## Spectre analysis types

-normal: ac, dc, noise sp, stb, xf, tran
-hb:     ac, noise, sp, stb, xf
-p:	ac, noise, sp, ss, stb, xf
-qp:	ac, noise, sp, ss, xf

-the hb, p, and qp analysis flavors aren't available in AMS Designer

 ## Hierarchical Structures